Trump tries a new response after George Floyd's death

 The president has notably left open the possibility of some other explanation, saying: “it could be something that we didn’t see on tape."

-Trump and his allies have been even clearer on the death of Floyd, who can be heard in a tape pleading that he could't breathe before he slowly stops talking and moving.
+Trump and his allies have been even clearer on the death of Floyd, who can be heard and seen on tape pleading that he couldn't breathe before he slowly stops talking and moving.

 Trump “was very upset when he saw that video," White House press secretary Kayleigh McEnany said Thursday.
-“It was egregious, appalling, tragic," she said.
 “He wants justice to be served.”

 Trump's conservative allies also rallied to the cause.

-Fox News host Sean Hannity made clear that he is "a big supporter of law enforcement," but expressed outrage Wednesday night, telling his audience that, "The lack of training here is breathtaking.
+Fox News host Sean Hannity said he is "a big supporter of law enforcement," but expressed outrage Wednesday night, telling his audience: “The lack of training here is breathtaking.”

 “We got to get to the very bottom of how this poor individual was treated, and the death of him on the video itself is shocking from what I saw,” said Republican House Minority Leader Kevin McCarthy.